shubham168/Meesho/README.md

 Meesho is an Indian online e-commerce website.
  People can search and find products of their choice and order them.
 The variety of products include clothing, accessories, kitchen-ware, jewellery etc.

+ In this project we have tried to make a look alike clone of Meesho.
+It was a team effort of 3 members completed within a week.

 ![Meesho_clone_img](https://github.com/shubham168/meesho/blob/main/meesho-project-snip.PNG)